-We have more than 50 workspace projects in the monorepo with a prepare script, so the pppm recursive install step can take some time.
+We have more than 50 workspace projects in the monorepo with a prepare script, so the pnpm recursive install step can take some time.
 Also, the CodeBuild project will run for each deployed Phase stack in each Accelerator-managed account.

-This is where the PrebuiltCdkDepLoyProject CodeBuild project comes in.
-The PrebuiltCdkDepLoyProject contains a Docker image that contains the whole project in the /app directory and has all the dependencies already installed.
+This is where the PrebuiltCdkDeployProject CodeBuild project comes in.
+The PrebuiltCdkDeployProject contains a Docker image that contains the whole project in the /app directory and has all the dependencies already installed.

-FROM node:12-alpine3.11 # Install the package manager RUN npm install --global pnpm RUN mkdir /app WORKDIR /app # Copy over the project root to the /app directory ADD . /app/ # Install the dependencies RUN pnpm install --unsafe-perm --frozen-lockfile # Build al Lambda function runtime code RUN pnpm recurs ive run build --unsafe-perm
+FROM node:12-alpine3.11

+Install the package manager

+RUN natir / app

+WORKDIR / app

+Copy over the project root to the / app directory

+ADD . / app/

+Install the dependencies

+RUN pnpm install --unsafe-perm --frozen-lockfile

+Build all Lambda function runtime code

+RUN pnpm recursive run build --unsafe-perm

-When this CodeBuild project executes, it uses the Docker image as base -- the dependencies are already installed -- and runs the same commands as the CdkDepLoyProject to deploy the Phase stacks.
+When this CodeBuild project executes, it uses the Docker image as base -- the dependencies are already installed -- and runs the same commands as the CdkDeployProject to deploy the Phase stacks.